Renewing a Spanish driving licence is easy as long as you follow the procedure and provide the correct documetation

 - Photocopy (and original) of a Spanish identity card, TIE card or a copy of your passport along with your NIE Number - - (Número de Identificación de Extranjero)

-- Proof of address in Spain (empadronamiento) dated within 3 months of the date of application
+- Proof of address in Spain (empadronamiento) dated within 3 months of the date of application (this may not be asked for in some regions/provinces)

 - Certificate of aptitude issued by the Authorised Drivers Check Centre (Centro de Reconocimiento de Conductores Autorizado) of the province of residence of the applicant with a recent photograph.
 This normally involves a brief medical; blood pressure and eyesight test and a questionnaire dealing with existing and previous illnesses, medication being taken and smoking and drinking habits.